 15) Your Maine Coon will roll onto its back

 When a Maine Coon rolls onto their back (see our Harry in the photo above) it is not a sign for you to tickle them!
-By all means, try it but if you want to use your fingers again then I would recommend against it.
+By all means, try it, but if you want to use your fingers again, then I would advise against it.

-So, why do they do it?
+So, why do Maine Coons lay upside down?
 A Maine Coon will roll onto its back to show you that they feel extremely comfortable in your presence.
 They are demonstrating a submissive posture that indicates they feel no threat when they are in your company.

 What’s strange is that out of our two current Maine Coons, only one of them does this.
 I have no idea why as we treat them the same but don’t worry if you don’t see this behavior as some obviously just don’t want to do it.

 16) Your Maine Coon will walk with its tail up

 If your Maine Coon walks with its long tail held vertically, and rubs against you, this is a sure sign that it is very happy and comfortable.

 They may be rubbing their pheromones on you to mark you as theirs.
 Sometimes their tail will be stuck up so high (and the Maine Coon tail is so long) that it will loop all the way forward and touch their heads!

 17) Your Maine Coon will purr

 Although it’s an obvious sign, I couldn’t leave it out.
 This is something you want to hear a lot and I’m sure it subconsciously has a positive effect on us humans.